 Zero Waste and Community Environment Fund

 The Upper Hutt City Council Zero Waste and Community Environment fund seeks to support practical sustainability initiatives related to waste minimisation, environmental protection and community resilience.
 The 2018 funding round is open from 1 March to 29 March.
-An application form for the 2018 funding round will be available for download in March when the funding round opens.
+An application form for the 2018 funding round is available for download in the Resources and Links section during March.
 (This fund was previously called the Zero Waste and Community Garden fund).

 Who can apply: